openSUSE/release-notes-openSUSE/README.md

 ### Package:
   * The name of package is `release-notes-openSUSE`.
-  * The package is throughout the maintenance period of the distribution whenever need arises.
+  * The package is updated throughout the maintenance period of the distribution whenever need arises.

-### Web Version:
+### Web version:
   * The web version is built in the [OBS Project Documentation:Auto](https://build.opensuse.org/project/show/Documentation:Auto).
-  * It is synced to the [documentation server](https://doc.opensuse.org/release-notes) using the scripts contained in the directory `tools` in this repository's `master` branch.
+  * It is synced to the [documentation server](https://doc.opensuse.org/ using the scripts from https://github.com/openSUSE/doc-o-o/tree/main/rn-config.

-## More Information
+## More information

 Find general information about the release notes at [https://en.opensuse.org/openSUSE:Release_Notes](https://en.opensuse.org/openSUSE:Release_Notes).